Unfair Treatment at Work in the UK

 It is important for employers to understand the difference here.
 Employees have different rights set out by the current employment laws, depending on what kind of unfair treatment they are receiving.

-For example, whilst bullying at work is unacceptable, it is not illegal.
+For example, whilst bullying at work is unacceptable, it is not illegal, but no standalone claim that can be brought for bullying, but an employee could resign and claim constructive unfair dismissal.
 It is important to see how employment law distinguishes them so you can best manage them.

 Employment law and unfair treatment at Work